SJ23 Tech Tip G02, (Updated 2020-09-24) Bob Schimmel

 Below is listed my experience with different finishes I have tried over the past 40 years.
 They are listed in my order of preference, which is the reverse order in which I discovered them.
 Go figure.

 1. SIKKENS Cetol Marine - This is now my preferred coating.
-The shine is somewhere between varnish and polished tung oil and it's extremely tough, rated for walking on.
-I applied 5 coats to my tiller and this is my third year of full exposure to the sun with absolutely NO peeling, lifting or wear.
-Even in the spot where I tie a line around the tiller to secure it for mooring.
-The single biggest advantage of this coating is that it breathes vapour and with four coats you have 100% UV blockage.
-The first few coats penetrate the wood to displace trapped air.
-This is evident from the bubbles popping to the surface which is excellent because it protects the inside of the wood.
+The shine is somewhere between varnish and polished tung oil.
+It's extremely tough, rated for walking on.
+I applied 5 coats to my tiller and after three years of full exposure to the sun there was NO peeling, lifting or wear, even in the spot where I tie a line around the tiller to secure it for mooring.
+The single biggest advantage of this coating is that it breathes water vapour out and keeps liquid water out.
+With four coats there is 100% UV blockage.
+The first few coats penetrate the wood to displace trapped air which is excellent because it protects the inside of the wood.
+This is evident from the bubbles popping to the surface.
 This is extremely important if the wood is exposed to the outdoors or where water can stand on it like a deck.
-It dries in a few hours with recoat time being 24 hours.
-It can be applied with a brush or a rag as low as 50C.
+A fresh coat dries in a few hours with recoat time being 24 hours.
+It can be applied with a brush or a rag to as low as 50C.
 You should apply a maintenance coat once a year to maintain the surface and UV protection.
 Do not sand between coats.
-At worst, use a Scotch Brite pad.
-And remember what James (007) said, "stir but not shaken," when you mix the can contents.
+At most severe use a Scotch Brite pad.
+And remember what James (007) said, "Stir but not shaken," when you mix the contents in the can.
+Stirring brings up the UV block goop from the bottom of the can.
+Oh so important.

 - REMOVAL - EZ Strip varnish remover can dissolve hardened Cetol Marine.
 Its available from Home Depot.
-Just paint it on, wait 15 minutes and scrape it off.
-A carbide tipped cabinet scraper as it will last longer than a metal one.
-The problem with sanding is that the removed Cetol Marine clogs the paper.
+Just paint it on, wait 30 minutes and scrape it off.
+Use a carbide tipped cabinet scraper as it will last longer than a metal one.
+The problem with sanding is that the removed Cetol clogs the paper quickly.
 If you are scraping be careful of the corners, they might leave a gouge.
-I don't have personal experience with removing the stuff but the suggestion from the local Sikkens Technical representative is, "Maintain the coating.
+The Cetol I removed from my tiller came off in two applications, followed up with the belt sander for the flat ares and a palm sander for the curvy top and bottom.
+There were a few spots of deep penetration that stayed.
+Not a big deal since Cetol was going back on.
+Tkae the suggestion from the local Sikkens Technical representative, "Maintain the coating.
 Don't let it deteriorate to expose the raw wood or you will have to start all over again."
 Fortunately a maintenance coat is dead easy.

 2. TUNG OIL - This finish is very good and can be applied with a brush or a rag as low as 50C.
 It doesn't shine as bright as any of the other coatings, BUT, it is extremely tough, it stands up to UV and rough wear for about 2 years on the Canadian prairies.
 It penetrates the wood to displace water and it breathes, somewhat.
 The later is extremely important if the wood is fastened to a deck.
 It dries very quickly.
 I have applied four coats in two hours on a spring day.